OmarTahoun/A-star/README.md

 - Saving the search result as an image to your device.

+- User can choose to move digonally or not.

 ## What everything does:
 - __Slider__ : sets the size of the grid.